corndeladmin/tech-docs/src/bash/basics.md

 ## Relative paths

-All the the commands used so far can be combined with `..` to perform actions anywhere in the filesystem from the working directing without needing to `cd`.
+All the the commands used so far can be combined with `..` to perform actions anywhere in the file system from the working directing without needing to `cd`.
 For example, we can work in the `usr` and `Downloads` directories from the `Documents` directory: